 For most species, Florida’s recreational bag limits apply to all state waters off Florida, which extend out to 3 nautical miles on the Atlantic and out to 9 nautical miles on the Gulf.
 The maps below provide information regarding species that have specific management zones where bag limits or rules vary by region.

 Red Drum For red drum there are three management zones and the daily recreational bag limit is two fish in northeast and northwest regions, and one fish in the south region.

-Spotted Seatrout have four management zones.
-The daily bag limit is six fish in the northeast zone, five fish in the northwest zone and four fish in the southeast and southwest zones.
-The statewide slot limit is 15 to 20 inches, and you are allowed to keep one fish (included in the daily bag limit) that exceeds the slot limit.
-Harvest is open year round.
+Spotted Seatrout has four management zones and the recreational bag limit is six fish in the northeast region, five fish in the northwest region, and four fish in the southeast and southwest zones.

 Regulations in red are new this year.